farcasterxyz/contracts/docs/docs.md

 The ID Registry contract issues Farcaster IDs (fids) for the Farcaster network.

 An `fid` is a uint256 that represents a unique user of the network.
 Fids begin at 0 and increment by one for every new account.
 There is an infinite supply of fids since they can go as high as ~10^77.
+IDs begin in the invitable state, where they can only be registered by a pre-determined address.
+The owner can disable trusted registration which then allows anyone to register an fid.

 Each address can only own a single fid at a time, but they can otherwise be freely transferred between addresses.
 The address that currently owns an fid is known as the `custody address`.
 The contract implements a [recovery system](#3-recovery-system) that protects users if they lose access to this address.

 An fid can exist in these states:

+- `invitable` - the fid has never been issued, and can be registered by the trusted sender
-- `registerable` - the fid has never been issued
+- `registerable` - the fid has never been issued, and can be registered by anyone
 - `registered` - the fid has been issued to an address
 - `escrow` - a recovery request has been submitted and is pending escrow
 - `recoverable` - a recovery request has completed escrow and is pending completion.